Denver Pyle: Oil wealth

 Within a few years of his final episode on The Andy Griffith Show, "The Darling Fortune", Pyle began investing in oil, buying oil wells thought to be near the end of their working lifetimes cheaply at a time when the price of oil was $2.15 per barrel.
 By 1981, after new technologies allowed the remaining oil to be more economically recovered from the wells and the 1973 oil crisis triggered a rise in prices to over $46 a barrel, he was very wealthy, having made much more money from oil than his total earnings in over 30 years as an actor.
 He said that he continued to work as an actor because "I look at it this way, acting provides the cash flow I need for oil speculation, and besides that I like acting.
 It's fun."

 Personal life

 In 1955, Pyle married Marilee Carpenter, a production assistant at 20th Century Fox.
 They had sons David and Tony.
 Marilee and Denver divorced in 1970.
 On November 5, 1983, Pyle married Tippie X. Johnston in Los Angeles County, California.
-That union lasted until his death.
+The union lasted until his death.